|Triplet Arp 274 [Courtesy NASA]

-Do scientists understand the origin of life?
-What is the impact on evolutionary theory?
+What do scientists understand about the origin of life?

 David H. Bailey

 Both creationist and intelligent design writers assert that science has yet to understand the origin of life, and further claim that this is a fatal flaw in evolutionary theory [Behe1996; Dembski1998].
-More importantly, creationist-minded members of the public have, in numerous cases, attempted to capitalize on this perceived weakness to persuade school boards and teachers that the prevailing theory of evolution is seriously flawed.
+More importantly, creationist-minded members of the public have, in numerous cases, attempted to capitalize on this perceived weakness to persuade school boards and teachers that the prevailing theory of evolution is seriously flawed, so that "alternative theories" (creationism and/or intelligent design) should be given equal time.
 For example, in the 2005 Dover case, the Dover Area School Board passed a resolution saying that "The Theory [of evolution] is not a fact.
 Gaps in the Theory exist for which there is no evidence.
 A theory is defined as a well-tested explanation that unifies a broad range of observations."
 It continued, "Intelligent Design is an explanation of the origin of life that differs from Darwin's view."
 [Lebo2008, pg.
 62].

 So what are the facts here?
 To what extent does modern science understand the origin of life, and what difference does it make?